 Young Kevin Barry, whose execution followed close on the heels of MacSwiney's death.

-Most observers, even in England, felt that after the outrage of the world at MacSwiney’s death, the government would never execute Kevin Barry.
+Most observers, even in Great Britain, felt that after the outrage of the world at MacSwiney’s death, the government would never execute Kevin Barry.
 On Nov.
 1, Barry was hung.
 The next day, in India, a Connaught Ranger, James Daly, was lined up and shot by a firing squad composed of fellow British soldiers.
 The English government had learned nothing from their actions in 1916, when they executed the leaders of the failed Easter Uprising and created martyrs that inspired future generations of Irish nationalists.
 With the deaths of Daly, Barry and MacSwiney, British officials had demonstrated to the world that the English government had only one answer to their colonial subjects who yearned for freedom -- the same answer they had always given: brutal repression and executions.

 MORE ON THE IRISH WAR OF INDEPENDENCE